bbc/psammead/packages/components/psammead-useful-links/README.md

 ### Accessibility notes

-In case there are multiple useful items, they are announced by a screen reader as list items within a list.
+When there are multiple useful items, they are announced by a screen reader as list items within a list.
 When there is only one useful item, a screen reader does not announce it as a list item.

 We have added the role `list` and `listitem` to the corresponding list items due to a VoiceOver bug to reinstate the list semantics.